 President Donald Trump officially declared the opioid crisis a public health emergency in 2017.
 Provisional numbers from 2017 suggest there were nearly 50,000 overdose deaths involving opioids in the United States.
-With the introduction of fentanyl, carfentanil, and the newly FDA-approved opioid Dsuvia, the danger of overdose and withdrawal are imminent.
+With the introduction of fentanyl, carfentanil, and the newly US Food and Drug Administration- approved (FDA) opioid Dsuvia, the danger of overdose and withdrawal are imminent.

-The central nervous system (CNS) consists of the brain and the spinal cord.
-It is constantly communicating with cells and organs to ensure the body is functioning properly.
-The brain and the body are constantly seeking harmony in order to function well.
+The brain and the body are constantly seeking harmony to function well.
 The medical term is homeostasis, and it means that when anything disrupts the CNS, efforts must be made to return to a certain level of stability.
 For example, when the body becomes hot from exercise or being outside in the sun, we sweat in an effort to cool off or reach the previous level of homeostasis.

 Over time, codeine use will interfere with the CNS’ ability to return to a balanced state.

 Everything we do affects our central nervous system.
 The foods we eat, how much sleep we get, the quality of the air we breathe, and water we ingest, and even things like stress and unseen toxins in cleaning products will have some kind of an effect.

 Codeine acts specifically on certain receptors that are keyed to respond to opioids, most notably the Mu receptors, and can produce a feeling of euphoria.
 The euphoria is a result of the flood of dopamine in the brain that opioids produce.
 Dopamine is the “feel-good” neurotransmitter and is associated with motivation and the reward center in our brains.
 However, the effect of codeine alone is likely to be less potent than other opioids, as its effect on the receptors are a fraction of what morphine produces.